Dem wants Trump officials jailed for not turning over tax returns

 Just days after Mnuchin said he would not comply with a subpoena for the tax returns, a confidential draft IRS memo obtained by The Washington Post called the disclosure “mandatory,” unless the president asserts his executive privilege.

 The Post published the 10-page memo that does not mention Trump by name, but appears to add new pressure on the White House.
-Mnuchin, though, has been resisting House Democrats’ requests for Trump’s tax returns on the grounds that such request “lacks a legitimate legislative purpose” and said his department will not “disclose the requested returns and return information.”
+Mnuchin, though, has been resisting House Democrats’ requests for Trump’s tax returns on the grounds that such a request “lacks a legitimate legislative purpose” and said his department will not “disclose the requested returns and return information.”

 But the IRS document says the law “does not allow the Secretary to exercise discretion in disclosing the information provided the statutory conditions are met” and directly rejects the reason Mnuchin has cited for withholding the information.

-“[T]he Secretary’s obligation to disclose return and return information would not be affected by the failure of a tax writing committee … to state a reason for the request,” it reads, adding that the “only basis the agency’s refusal to comply with a committee’s subpoena would be the invocation of the doctrine of executive privilege.”
+“[T]he Secretary’s obligation to disclose return and return information would not be affected by the failure of a tax writing committee … to state a reason for the request,” it reads, adding that the “only basis” for refusing would be “the invocation of the doctrine of executive privilege.”

 But the IRS pushed back on the report, stating that the memo does not represent an official position for the agency.